-- Vote on a case-by-case basis, resolutions that seek shareholder approval on related party transactions considering factors including, but not limited to, the following: - The parties on either side of the transaction; - The nature of the asset to be transferred/service to be provided; the pricing of the transaction (and any associated professional valuation); - The views of independent directors (where provided); - The views of an independent financial adviser (where appointed); - Whether any entities party to the transaction (including advisers) is conflicted; and - The stated rationale for the transaction, including discussions of timing. - If there is a transaction that is deemed problematic and that was not put to a shareholder vote, vote against the election of the director involved in the related-party transaction or the full board. - Vote against related party transactions when details of a particular arrangement are not available. - In Malaysia, vote against a related-party transaction mandate if: - A director who is classified by the company as independent has a vested interest8 in the business transaction, and - The value of the transaction exceeds MYR 250,0009. - In addition, directors involved in related-party transactions in excess of MYR 250,000 will be classified as nonindependent.
+- Vote on a case-by-case basis, resolutions that seek shareholder approval on related party transactions considering factors including, but not limited to, the following: - The parties on either side of the transaction; - The nature of the asset to be transferred/service to be provided; the pricing of the transaction (and any associated professional valuation); - The views of independent directors (where provided); - The views of an independent financial adviser (where appointed); - Whether any entities party to the transaction (including advisers) is conflicted; and - The stated rationale for the transaction, including discussions of timing. - If there is a transaction that is deemed problematic and that was not put to a shareholder vote, vote against the election of the director involved in the related-party transaction or the full board. - Vote against related party transactions when details of a particular arrangement are not available. - In Malaysia, vote against a related-party transaction mandate if: - A director who is classified by the company as independent has a vested interest9 in the business transaction, and - The value of the transaction exceeds MYR 250.00010. - In addition, directors involved in related-party transactions in excess of MYR 250,000 will be classified as non-independent. - In the case of Nigerian companies, vote for proposals relating to renewal of the general mandate for the company to enter into recurrent transactions with related parties necessary for its day-to-day operations in the absence of any concerns with the related party transactions concluded pursuant to this general mandate.